 He now had a wand, dozens and dozens of books on magic and ENTIRE room full of Dudley's old toys and broken things.
-With weeks and weeks to go before school began.
-He grinned from ear to ear as the now-eleven-year-old took to the rubble in his room like a fish to water.
+With 3 weeks to go before school began.
+He grinned from ear to ear as he took to the rubble in his room like a fish to water.

 The Dursleys said nothing when Harry returned Dudley's repaired items back to him.
 All looking brand new.

 It was the summer after 2nd year; He, Ron, and (by way of a ripped page) Hermione had saved Ginny and closed the chamber of secrets.

 While only in his first few years at school, Harry had already charmed an old snowboard into a 'Hover board', made an object that was a logical cross between a quill and a pen, fixed up over half of the school's old brooms, and repaired or restored any broken items that students would bring him.
 Even if it took begging a teacher for information on how to fix it.

-There was no object to big or to small that Harry wouldn't look at, and try to figure out.
+There was no object big or to small that Harry wouldn't look at and try to figure out.

 Hours spent in the clock tower and the great hall just staring upwards for inspiration where proof enough of that.
 It was just who Harry was.
-Everyone, even Ron, Nevillie and Dumbledore accepted it.
+Everyone, even Ron, Neville and Dumbledore accepted it.

 But it was an odd website that Harry found while web-surfing late night that summer, (On Dudley's old computer he repaired a long time ago) That gripped Harry's attention and held his fascination for hours on end...
 A website that would end up changing his entire life.

 'The science of Deduction.'
 Owned by one Sherlock Holmes.